M3351AN/SPT-Fuyu/README.md

 SPT Fuyu is just a software that not affiliated with SPT / Battlestate Games Ltd. in any way.

-This software is produced for learning purposes only and is not intended to promote cracked software or destroy other people's intellectual property rights.
+This software is produced for educational purposes only and is not intended to promote cracked software or destroy other people's intellectual property rights.

 MIT licenced